xibahbah/What-Makes-a-Recipe-Great-Analyzing-Factors-Behind-High-Recipe-Ratings/README.md

 frameborder="0"
 ></iframe>

-**Observation:**
-Recipes with a moderate number of ingredients tend to achieve slightly higher ratings than very simple or very complex recipes.
+Recipes with a moderate number of ingredients tend to receive slightly higher ratings than very simple or very complex recipes.

+---

-## Interesting Aggregates
+### Interesting Aggregates

 <iframe
 src="assets/ingredient_group_rating.html"
 width="100%"
 height="600"
 frameborder="0"
 ></iframe>

-**Observation:**
-Recipes with a medium to high number of ingredients tend to receive slightly higher average ratings, suggesting that some complexity is valued by users, while overly simple or overly complex recipes perform worse.
+Grouped averages show that recipes with medium-to-high ingredient counts receive marginally higher ratings, suggesting users value some complexity without excessive difficulty.

 ---

 ## Assessment of Missingness

 ### NMAR Analysis

-The `rating` column is likely **NMAR (Not Missing At Random)** because users are more likely to leave ratings when they have strong positive or negative experiences.
-Additional data about user engagement would be required to fully model this missingness mechanism.
+The `rating` column is likely **NMAR (Not Missing At Random)**.
+Users are more likely to submit ratings when they have strong opinions about a recipe.
+Additional user-level engagement data would be required to model this missingness as MAR.

+---

 ### Missingness Dependency

-Permutation tests were conducted to analyze whether missing ratings depend on observable recipe attributes.
-Results indicate that missingness depends on user interaction behavior rather than recipe metadata alone.
+Permutation tests indicate that missing ratings are not strongly dependent on observable recipe attributes such as cooking time or ingredient count, suggesting missingness is driven primarily by user behavior.

 ---

 ## Hypothesis Testing

 **Null Hypothesis:**
-There is no relationship between cooking time and average recipe rating.
+There is no association between cooking time and average recipe rating.

 **Alternative Hypothesis:**
-Cooking time is associated with differences in average recipe rating.
+Average recipe ratings differ across cooking times.

 A permutation test using the difference in mean ratings was conducted at α = 0.05.
-The resulting p-value suggests insufficient evidence to reject the null hypothesis.
+The resulting p-value provides insufficient evidence to reject the null hypothesis.

 ---

 ## Framing a Prediction Problem

-**Prediction Task:**
-Predict a recipe’s average rating.
+**Prediction Task:** Predict a recipe’s average rating.

 - **Type:** Regression
 - **Response Variable:** `rating`
 - **Evaluation Metric:** RMSE

-RMSE was chosen because it penalizes large prediction errors and is appropriate for continuous outcomes.
+Only features available at the time a recipe is published are used, ensuring a realistic prediction scenario.

 ---